dougeby/IntuneDocs/intune/apple-school-manager-set-up-ios.md

     ![Profile name and description.](./media/device-enrollment-program-enroll-ios/image05.png)

 4. For **User Affinity**, choose whether devices with this profile must enroll with or without an assigned user.
     - **Enroll with User Affinity** - Choose this option for devices that belong to users and that want to use the company portal for services like installing apps.
 This option also lets users authenticate their devices by using the company portal.
-User affinity requires [WS-Trust 1.3 Username/Mixed endpoint](https://technet.microsoft.com/library/adfs2-help-endpoints).
+If using ADFS, user affinity requires [WS-Trust 1.3 Username/Mixed endpoint](https://technet.microsoft.com/library/adfs2-help-endpoints).
 [Learn more](https://technet.microsoft.com/itpro/powershell/windows/adfs/get-adfsendpoint).
 Apple School Manager's Shared iPad mode requires user enroll without user affinity.

     - **Enroll without User Affinity** - Choose this option for devices unaffiliated with a single user, such as a shared device.
 Use this for devices that perform tasks without accessing local user data.
 Apps like the Company Portal app don’t work.